My Favorite Piece: Collection Spotlight Vol. 2 Kumamoto Prefectural Museum of Art: Noda Hideo, School Life, 1937

 A conversation with curator Yamanaka Risako

-In this series, museum personnel shine a spotlight on favorite pieces from their own museum's collection, works that they hope that everyone will see and appreciate.
+In this series, museum personnel shine a spotlight on favorite pieces from their own museum's collection, works that they hope everyone will see and appreciate.
 For this second installment, we spoke with Kumamoto Prefectural Museum of Art curator Yamanaka Risako.
 The museum collects a broad range of works by artists associated with Kumamoto Prefecture, aiming to construct a collection with systematic coverage of local art history.

 American high school mural in Kumamoto